mdkamran-stack/Devops_interview-question-asked_2025/intequestions/TF_ZEAL_vora.md

 we can achive detroy by commenting out as well commnet out and tf apply it will destroy resources.

 ## TF state file :
-TF stores the state of the infra that is being created from the TF files, This state allows TF to map real world resource to your existing configuration.
+TF stores information about managed infrastructure in a state file, This state file keeps track of resources created by your configuration.

 ## Desired state current state.
-DESIRED state: TF primary func is to create modify & destroy infra resources to match the desired state describe in TF conf.
+DESIRED state: The desired state is the conf you write in your tf files.
-Current state: Current state is the acutal state of resource that is currently deployed.
+Current state: Current state is the acutal reality of your infra.
 TF tries to ensure that the deployed infra is based on the desired state.

 ## dependency lock file : TF dependency lock file allows us to lock spaecific version of the provider.